-No styling with this type of haircut is required, but I would recommend using a bit of sunscreen during prolonged exposure to the sun (Axe actually makes on that is pretty good with their Crew Cut Buzzed Look Cream).
+No styling with this type of haircut is required, but I would recommend using a bit of sunscreen during prolonged exposure to the sun (Axe actually makes one that is pretty good with their Crew Cut Buzzed Look Cream).

 Textured Disconnected Pomp

 Los Angeles actor Blake Dang wanted something trendy, but somewhat rugged and easy to style.
 For this cut, I took him high up the sides and back with a number one blade.
 There is very little blending with the top to create a square shape.
 The top was cut t about four inches long, and I added texture with a razor.
-The cut is style with Kevin Murphy Gritty Business.
+The cut is styled with Kevin Murphy Gritty Business.
 Because of the extreme amount of disconnection between the sides and top, styling options are limited, but I have seen Blake wear this style down with very little product and it looks great.